How to Stake TAO

 Automated strategies →

-Let Stakao's AI pick validators and rebalance your TAO portfolio daily.
+Let Stakao's AI pick validators and rebalance your TAO portfolio daily — with the four habits above baked in.

 Pricing →

-Flat subscription fee — no percentage of your yield.
+Flat subscription fee, not a percentage of your yield.
 Free plan available.